 This matters more than people think.
 Seven-foot tables fit in living rooms.
 Eight-foot tables need dedicated game space or very large living rooms.
 Nine-foot tables need their own room, which defeats the purpose of buying convertible.

 Minimum space for an 8-footer: 16 feet long by 18 feet wide.
 That gives you four feet of cue length around all sides.
-Some people shoot in tighter spaces, but you’ll feel it quickly.
-Your cue stroke gets cramped.
-Jump shots become impossible.
-You’re playing pool in a hallway.

 Seven-foot tables work in 14 by 16 feet of space.
 Tighter, but more forgiving of apartments and smaller homes.
 This is the size I recommend for anyone who doesn’t have a dedicated game room.

 Check how much space your pool table actually needs before you commit to a purchase.
-Measure twice.
-Buy once.
+Measure twice, buy once.

 Setup, maintenance, storage, and long-term play